Seat Belt Failure Wrongful Death Attorneys

 2007 Dodge truck

-In addition, a manufacturer cannot utilize safer safety systems and/or technology in other countries, such as Europe, Australia, or Japan, and not offer those safer technologies in the vehicles it sells to consumers in the U.S. For example the 2007 Dodge truck was equipped with a manual transmission and recalled for at least two steering defects.
+In addition, a manufacturer should not utilize safer safety systems and/or technology in vehicles it sells abroad and not offer those safer technologies in the vehicles it sells to consumers in the U.S. For example the 2007 Dodge truck was equipped with a manual transmission and recalled for at least two steering defects.
 In addition, this Dodge Ram 1500 truck was not equipped with side-curtain/rollover airbags although other makes and/or models were at the time of its manufacture.
-Further, if the seatbelt fails, which along with the lack of proper airbags, may cause a victim to sustain fatal injuries.
+If the seatbelt fails, along with the lack of proper airbags, it may cause a victim to sustain fatal injuries.

 It would be Notable, if another vehicle involved in a crash also rolled over, but all occupants/ passengers survived.
 Victims involved in these types of accidents must establish that the victim would have survived the crash but for the defective nature of the vehicle he was driving.
 Family members of a victim killed in a crash often have questions when their loved one is pronounced dead at the scene but the occupants of the other vehicle lived.
 In these circumstances, it is especially suspicious if both motor vehicles involved in the crash rolled over.